freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/media-briefs/motion-controllers.md

 The main gun in the local T2 scene currently uses a PinMAME Mech Handler with 240 steps and an event rotation factor of -1/3 around local Y. This motivates the tutorial's illustrative -80-degree rotation offset; it is not a measured hardware specification.
 Confirm the axis and orientation on the copied model.

 Use only T2 or neutral component examples.
-Exclude Godzilla imagery, object names, and mechanism examples, including incidental background content in Unity.
+Exclude imagery, object names, and mechanism examples from other licensed tables, including incidental background content in Unity.

 ## Shared capture setup